Dense Prediction with Attentive Feature Aggregation: Experiments

 \subsection{Results on Cityscapes}

 The Cityscapes dataset~\cite{cordts2016cityscapes} provides high resolution (2048 x 1024) urban street scene images and their corresponding segmentation maps.
 It contains 5K well annotated images for 19 classes and 20K coarsely labeled image as extra training data.
 Its finely annotated images are split into 2975, 500, and 1525 for training, validation and testing.
-We use DLA-X-102 as the backbone for our AFA-DLA model with a batch size of 8 and full crop size.
+We use DLA-X-102 as the backbone for AFA-DLA with a batch size of 8 and full crop size.
 Following~\cite{tao2020hierarchical}, we train our model with auto-labeled coarse training data with 0.5 probability and otherwise use the fine labeled training set.
 During inference, we use multi-scale inference with [0.5, 1.0, 1.5, 1.75, 2.0] scales, image flipping, and Seg-Fix~\cite{yuan2020segfix} post-processing.
-We detail the effect of each post-processing technique in the supplementary material.
+We detail the effect of each post-processing technique in the appendix.

 The results on the validation and test set are shown in Table~\ref{cityscapes-results}.
-With only using ImageNet~\cite{deng2009imagenet} pre-training and without using external segmentation datasets, AFA-DLA gains 85.14 mean IoU on the Cityscapes validation set, achieving state-of-the-art performance.
-On the Cityscapes test set, AFA-DLA also obtains competitive performance with the top performing method, DecoupleSegNet~\cite{li2020improving}, while using around 75\% fewer operations and parameters as shown in Table~\ref{cityscapes-flops}.
+With only using ImageNet~\cite{deng2009imagenet} pre-training and without using external segmentation datasets, AFA-DLA obtains 85.14 mean IoU on the Cityscapes validation set, achieving the best performance compared to other methods in the same setting.
+AFA-DLA outperforms the previous multi-scale attention methods and the recent methods using the Vision Transformer~\cite{dosovitskiy2020image} architecture.
+On the Cityscapes test set, AFA-DLA also obtains competitive performance with a top performing method, DecoupleSegNet~\cite{li2020improving}, while using around 75\% fewer operations and parameters as shown in Table~\ref{cityscapes-flops}.

 We additionally evaluate the application of AFA to other widely used segmentation models, including FCN, U-Net, and HRNet.
-We use the same shorter learning schedule and smaller training crop size for all models for fair comparison in Table~\ref{AFA-other-models}.
-Since we only modify the aggregation operations of each model, we can still use the original ImageNet~\cite{deng2009imagenet} pre-training weights as initialization.
+We build the baselines on our own and use the same shorter learning schedule and smaller training crop size for all models for fair comparison in Table~\ref{AFA-other-models}.
+Since we only modify the aggregation operations of each model, we can still use the original ImageNet~\cite{deng2009imagenet} pre-training weights.